Electric Forest

+The 2025 festival will be the 13th Electric Forest.

 2008

 The Rothbury Music Festival took place on July 3–6.
 The first year saw 30,202 in attendance.
-This figure is based on Madison House's promise that US$2 per ticket sold would go towards Grant Township.
-According to the Muskegon Chronicle, the festival donated $60,404 to Grant Township.

 Planning

 On February 13, 2008, the initial lineup was released.
 By February 25, four additional artists were added.
 Steel Pulse was added on March 13, and seven artists were added in April.
 On May 29, the lineup was complete after six additional artists were added, including Trey Anastasio of Phish.

 The spark of the idea came from Philip Blaine and Jeremy Stein, on the side of the stage, during Crystal Method at Rothbury.
 Then Phil brought this vision to Insomniac.
 From there, Electric Forest came into existence.